cybervisiontech/cdap-packs/etl-pack/README.rst

 At the same time developers can implement their own source and sink types as well as custom transformation logic.
 ETL-pack provides necessary abstractions and base building blocks for developer to focus on business logic and not infrastructure and operation boilerplate.
-Developed components are transferrable and re-usable in many different environment with Continuuity Reactor.
+Developed components are transferrable and re-usable in many different environment with CDAP.

 Batch and Realtime ETL
 ----------------------

 Currently ETL-pack supports two types of ETL pipelines: batch and real-time.
 Batch processing happens with help of MapReduce jobs.
-Real-time processing utilizes Continuuity BigFlow container.
+Real-time processing utilizes Tigon Flows container.
 There are number of configuration options for ETL pipeline as displayed below.

 |(Batch)|